 3. YOU Are Accountable For Your Lenders

 It is important to remember that you are accountable for the lenders on your team.
 Lender accountability directly reflects the quality of your team.
 Poor performance reflects poorly on you.
 Excellent performance makes you look really good!
 According to a study conducted by Inman, 77% of agents are working with only one lender.
 This has its disadvantages, if you are not 100% sure (like, “backed up with real data” sure) that they are performing to your standards.
 Having more than one lender on your team allows you to be sure that someone is always available to attend to your leads.
 It also allows you to see how each lender is performing, and learn what is working best for your team.
 Lender accountability should be just as important as agent accountability.
 Home-buyers have so much information at their fingertips, and can easily find their own lender to work with if they choose.
 Make sure that your lenders are the best of the best.
 Remember, lenders WANT to work with you.
 Use this to your advantage.
+In case if there is any issue or pending from your clients you can follow up with the best workers comp lawyer to retain your money for your valuable work.
 Make lender accountability a priority for your team, and be smart about how you accomplish this goal.

 Once you have the proper systems in place to track lender accountability, the quality of your lenders will improve and you will find your entire business will be stronger.